The following text field will produce suggestions that follow it as you type.

 Size: Audiobook

-A vibrant, deeply researched biography of A'Lelia Walker--daughter of Madam C.J.
-Walker and herself a central figure of the Harlem Renaissance--written by her great-granddaughter.
+, starred review) and deeply researched biography of A’Lelia Walker—daughter of Madam C.J.
+Walker and herself a central figure of the Harlem Renaissance—written by her great-granddaughter.

 Joy Goddess

-A vibrant, deeply researched biography of A'Lelia Walker--daughter of Madam C.J.
-Walker and herself a central figure of the Harlem Renaissance--written by her great-granddaughter.
+, starred review) and deeply researched biography of A’Lelia Walker—daughter of Madam C.J.
+Walker and herself a central figure of the Harlem Renaissance—written by her great-granddaughter.

 Joy Goddess